• Welcome to SportsJournalists.com, a friendly forum for discussing all things sports and journalism.

 If all high school football were like Texas high school football ... the world would be a vastly different place. ;)

 To each his own, part I. Like I said, once you have your own system down pat, it quickly becomes second nature.
-I wouldn't want to use a pre-printed stat sheet -- and there's no "trying to figure out what the fuck you've done" if you know what you're doing.
+I wouldn't want to use a pre-printed stat sheet -- and there's no "trying to figure out what the fork you've done" if you know what you're doing.

 To each his own, part II.
 We have this debate every August, no?